Weekly Heating Oil Prices

 By Jill Mislinski

-We've used data from the Energy Information Administration (EIA), which publishes price data weekly on home heating oil in 38 states by dollar-per-gallon before taxes.
-Unlike natural gas and electricity, home heating oil is provided by independent retailers.

-The latest price of home heating oil nationwide is $3.08, down two cents from last week and up 41 cents since the beginning of the season.
+The latest price of home heating oil nationwide is $3.10, down a penny from last week and up 43 cents since the beginning of the season.

 EIA's heating oil data is seasonal - from October through March.
 Here's a look at the series since its inception in 1990.